Introducing loc.gov: Orientation and Research Strategies

 by staff to further your research into the Library's collections.

-are opportunities to ask questions, try various search tools,
+are opportunities to ask questions, try out search tools,

 have access to an Internet-connected computer with speakers